Digital Administration

 The MDA differs from other similar programmes in four important ways:

-• It is an online one-year master's programme, which includes two physical sessions with top Estonian experts (one week at the beginning and a second week at the end of the programme).
+• It is an online education one-year master's programme, which includes two physical sessions with top Estonian experts (one week at the beginning and a second week at the end of the programme).

 • It includes a specialisation module that focuses on four separate domains in depth.